DavMorr/drupal-jokes/docroot/sites/all/modules/custom/jokeserv/README.md

 =======================

 # The JokeServ REST API module
-## Contributed for your all of remote joke delivery needs.
+## Contributed for your remote joke delivery needs.

 This module provides a REST API allowing developers a flexible means for defining and or overriding custom CRUD operations via a hook and classes.

 The operations exposed via the class interface are the standard create, read, update and delete ops.
 Included with the module are a read operation from incoming requests of the server HTTP Access Type 'application/json' and the read action/member function determined by the server request method 'GET', mainly for demonstration purposes.

-The above can be tesed from the command line:
+The above can be tested from the command line:

     curl -i -H "Accept: application/json" -X GET http[s]://[site_address]/joke

 The above returns a list of all jokes.
 To retrieve a single joke by node ID (NID), a path segment can be appended to the URL, but must be preceded by a colon character ':' to be recognized and validated:

-    curl -i -H "Accept: application/json" -X GET ttp[s]://[site_address]/joke/:123
+    curl -i -H "Accept: application/json" -X GET http[s]://[site_address]/joke/:123

 Multiple NIDs are not currently supported.
 Failed NID validations fail-back to the full joke list.
-Validated NID values are passed to the `JokeServRestController` super class and available to derived classes as `this->nid` for convenience.
+Validated NID value is passed to the `JokeServRestController` super class and is available to derived classes as `$this->nid` for convenience.

 To add, modify or extend a resource, a hook function is provided:
  - `hook_jokeserv_resource_info_alter()`